modularml/mojo/proposals/stdlib-extensions.md

-Having the feature in `modularml/stdlib-extensions` instead will allow for quick iteration on them without requireing Modular staff involvment(but it is still possible, for design decisions for example).
+Having the feature in `modularml/stdlib-extensions` instead will allow for quick iteration on them without requireing Modular staff involvement (but it is still possible, for design decisions for example).
 It will also allow Modular staff to delay the choice indefinitly of accepting or not a